golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 initialization_commands: []
 ```

+Keep in mind that instead of installing additional packages when each node starts it might be better
+to build your own image with all your requirements added on top of Ray on Golem components.
+Please reach out to us at the [`#Ray on Golem` discord channel](https://chat.golem.network/)) for guidance.

 ### File mounts

 You can use file mounts to copy directories and files to the head node and the worker nodes.